Cryrivers/manta-style/README.md

 You could also install it globally.

-## Usage (TypeScript)
+## Usage

 ### Create mock api `config.ts`

 You could use following config for test purpose.
-For more information about syntax, please check out [Syntax](./documentation/syntax-typescript.md).
+For more information about syntax, please check out [Syntax](./documentation/syntax.md).

 ```ts
 interface User {